osthomas/sam_subseq/README.md

 QRY:         xxxxxxxxxxyyyyyyy--z

 The reference has an exon annotation from position 80-290.
-Extracting this feature from the query will yield: xxxxxxxxxx The CDS in the query shows a deletion and is incompletely represented.
+Extracting this feature from the query will yield: xxxxxxxxxxyyyyyyyz The CDS in the query shows a deletion and is incompletely represented.
 Extracting the CDS from 180-290 will yield yyyyyyyz.